From kernel

 Contract constraints (mandatory for tier 2+):

-git status --porcelain must be empty or all changes stashed before spawning agents.Post-agent validation:
+git status --porcelain must be clean or stashed before spawning.Post-agent validation:

 <context_transfer> Every agent boundary is lossy compression.